Are you wondering how to perform the audit of expenses?

 Conclusion for Auditing Expenses:

-Operating expenses are the expenses that drive the business operations of the entity.
-Such expenses are to be tested by either test of details, analytical procedures, or both.
-Test of details is obtaining all the related supports of the tested samples and verifying the authenticity, accuracy, valuation, classification, and cut-off.
-Analytical procedures test the current year data with the Auditor’s determined expected amounts and subject the difference to a threshold, which is computed based on auditor professional judgment and materiality levels.
+Operating expenses drive the entity’s business operations.
+Such expenses will be tested by either a test of details, analytical procedures, or both.
+A test of details involves obtaining all the related supports of the tested samples and verifying their authenticity, accuracy, valuation, classification, and cut-off.
+Analytical procedures test the current year’s data with the Auditor’s determined expected amounts and subject the difference to a threshold computed based on the auditor’s professional judgment and materiality levels.